How to solve DNS Server not responding issue | Fix DNS Server is not responding in Windows 10

 DNS stands for Domain Name System and its main function is to convert Domain names into IP addresses.
 With the help of this IP, a computer understands which website a user wants to reach and takes him to that particular website.
 Just like we understand a website by its URL, similarly server differentiates all the websites with their unique IP address.

 This system operates as a place where all the Domain Names are stored corresponding to their IP.
 When a user searches any domain name, this system helps the computer in connecting to that domain’s corresponding IP.

 Sometimes due to some technical issue, a computer is not able to connect to the DNS server.
 And due to which DNS server not responding error occurs.
 There are a lot of causes of its occurrence and most of these happen from the user’s end.

-There are many different reasons which might cause the DNS error issue.
+There are many different reasons that might cause DNS server not responding in Windows 10 and other Windows devices.
 Some of them are as follows:

 - Network Problems: One of the major reasons for this error is a slow network or poor networks.
 So, the very first thing you should check your internet connectivity.